ikenley/ai-app/README.md

     - Front-end: Static React app on an S3 bucket behind a CloudFront CDN
 2. Maintain the option value to convert it to an enterprise-ready Docker-based hosting strategy with minimal refactoring.

+This is a personal test client for interacting with [OpenAI's ChatGPT](https://platform.openai.com/docs/overview)

 ## IaC

 See [https://github.com/ikenley/template-infrastructure](https://github.com/ikenley/template-infrastructure)